-On the International Day for the Elimination of Violence Against Women, I call on governments, international organizations and civil society to undertake the efforts needed to end this senseless violence.
+On the International Day for the Elimination of Violence Against Women, I call on everyone to unite and to dedicate themselves to ending this despicable crime.

 For further information please contact:

 Telephone: (+43 1) 26060-5629

 Mobile: (+43-699) 1459-5629